 The Stunning Spots along the Akita Nairiku Train Line

-The trains of Akita Nariku Line (秋田内陸線) runs in the countryside of Akita prefecture.
-The one-carriage train that is decorated by Akita (a breed of dog)’s pictures brings its passengers closer to the most beautiful but hidden spots that are less known by travellers in and outside of the country.
+The trains of Akita Nariku Line (秋田内陸線) run in the countryside of Akita prefecture.
+The one-carriage train that is decorated with Akitas (a breed of dog)’s pictures brings its passengers closer to the most beautiful but hidden spots that are less known by travelers in and outside of the country.

 Find out more about the beautiful spots with our article HERE!